kingjulien/workshop-sass/README.md

 - color-1 - color-2

 - define variables for grid: **grid-width** & **grid-columns**
-- calculate width in % for element which width should be 3 of 12 columns and use it for some selector, f.e. .col3 - width should be in % (25%)
+- calculate width in px for element which width should be 3 of 12 columns and use it for some selector, f.e. .col3
+    width: $grid-width / $grid-columns * 3;

+- calculate it in % (25%)

-    width: (($grid-width / $grid-columns) * 3 / $grid-width) * 100%;
+  width: 3 / $grid-columns * 100%;

 ###6.
 Mixins
     A mixin lets you make groups of CSS declarations that you want to reuse throughout your site.
 You can even pass in values to make your mixin more flexible.
 A good use of a mixin is for vendor prefixes, f.e. border-radiu.